 Your follow-up should be short and sweet.
 Keep your tone positive and friendly.
 Do your last-minute checks for spelling and grammar and click send.

 Good luck!
-Let me know what you think of this email recipe, your results, and the new connections you make with your newfound emailing skills.
+Let me know what you think of this email recipe, your results, and the connections you make with your newfound emailing skills.